-By 1970 when I was adopted the “savior” aspect of international adoption was still strong and is a message continued in Christian adoptions today.
-My mother, having given birth to three children already, was caught up in the movement to adopt by the religious community she joined.
-She subsequently adopted three children: two girls and a boy.
+By 1970 when I was adopted the “savior” aspect of international adoption was still strong and is a message sometimes continued in Christian adoptions today.
+My adoptive mother, having given birth to three children already, was caught up in the movement to adopt by the religious community she joined.
+She subsequently adopted three Korean children: two girls and a boy.
 From 1970-1973 she also sponsored about 50 children who like beads on a string were supported until adoption and then immediately replaced.
-The children she sponsored were also 100% Korean and cared for in foster homes as was I. After my mother’s death I inherited the files and photos of these sponsorships.
+The children she sponsored were also 100% Korean and cared for in foster homes as was I. After my adoptive mother’s death I inherited the files and photos of these sponsorships.

 It has taken me 50 years to give light to the shadow of my adoption story.
 This current flowering moment, rooted and wrapped in the tendrils of history is seeded by the currents of global, religious and political history.
 My story though textured with facets, divets and spikes is just one story in the Korean diaspora and one of the many American immigrant stories worth examining.